OrchardComputerSolutions/OrchardComputerSolutions.github.io/data/index.md

 title: Data Recovery and Transfer
 ---

-# Page for data recovery and transfer
+# Data Recovery

-Data recovery from internal and external drives (hard drives, solid state), no recovery on physically damaged disks
+Data recovery from internal and external drives.

+# Data Transfer

 Transfer of files to and from different computers